An Algorithm for the Computation of Eigenvalues, Spectral Zeta Functions and Zeta-Determinants on Hyperbolic Surfaces: Spectral Determinants and Casimir Energy for special surfaces

 \subsection{The Bolza surface}

 The Bolza surface has symmetry group $S_4 \times \mathbb{Z}_2$.
-Its order, $48$, thus maximizes the order of the symmetry group amongst all genus $2$ hyperbolic surfaces.
+Its order, $48$, thus maximizes the order of the symmetry group (of orientation preserving isometries) amongst all genus $2$ hyperbolic surfaces.
 The Bolza surface is referred to as the regular octagon (and sometimes as the Hadamard-Gutzwiller model) in the physics literature as it can be obtained from a regular octagon in hyperbolic space by identifying opposite sides.
 Its Fenchel-Nielsen coordinates are

 We computed the spectral determinant as well as the Casimir energy $\zeta(-1/2)$ and obtained

 where we believe that all decimal places are correct.
 This accuracy was obtained by computing the first $10$ eigenvalues with a $30$ digit precision, the first $500$ eigenvalues in quad precision and subsequently by using the simple length spectrum up to $\ell=9$.
 We relied on the multiplicities of the length spectrum as computed in \cite{MR980200}.
 Note that the spectral determinant and the Casimir energy can both be computed accurately within 5 decimal places without taking the length spectrum into account at all, using the eigenvalues only.
 Completeness of the list of the first $500$ eigenvalues was checked using a list of $700$ computed eigenvalues.
 To compute the first $500$ eigenvalues of the Bolza surface to a precision of $12$ digits about $10000$ $\lambda$-evaluations of generalized singular value decomposition were needed.
 This took about $10$ minutes on a $2.5$ GHz Intel Core i5 quad core processor (where parallelization was used).